Everything you need to know about kids bank accounts

-Opening a bank account for your child is more than just a milestone — it's a building block that lays a foundation for their future.
-Kids' bank accounts offer a hands-on way for children to learn about saving, budgeting, and the value of money, all while fostering a sense of responsibility and independence.
+Opening a bank account for your kid is more than just a milestone — it's a building block that lays a foundation for their future.
+Kids bank accounts offer a hands-on way for children to learn about saving, budgeting, and the value of money, all while fostering a sense of responsibility and independence.

-Curious about alternatives to traditional children's bank accounts?
-Keep reading to find out more about Revolut <18, a digital kids' account with a money management app designed specially for them.
+Curious about alternatives to traditional bank accounts for kids?
+Keep reading to find out more about the Revolut Kids & Teens account, a digital account for kids with a money management app designed specifically for them.
 With easy-to-use analytics and savings tools, they can learn the basics of banking in a fun and safe way.

-What are children’s bank accounts, and how do they work?
+What are kids bank accounts, and how do they work?

-Children's bank accounts are similar to current accounts for adults, but they're adapted for minors under 18, with age-appropriate security measures.
+Kids bank accounts are similar to current accounts for adults, but they're adapted for minors under 18, with age-appropriate security measures.
 As a parent or guardian, you usually need to give your authorisation for your child to open an account.
-You can also monitor your kids' transactions, set spending limits, and turn certain features on or off.
+You can also monitor their transactions, set spending limits, and turn certain features on or off.

-One main difference between kids' accounts and standard current accounts for adults is that children's accounts don't have overdrafts.
-This offers extra protection to keep kids from going into debt.
-Many accounts for minors also have low maintenance fees or none at all, which makes them very accessible.
+One main difference between kids accounts and standard current accounts for adults is that kids accounts don't have overdrafts.
+This offers extra protection to keep them from going into debt.
+Many accounts for minors also have low maintenance fees or none at all.

-Kids' accounts teach children the basics of banking in a safe environment.
+Kids accounts can teach children the basics of banking in a safe environment.
 Through practise, they learn how to track their spending, create a budget, and save for specific goals.
-Some banks also offer additional educational resources, such as online games and guides designed to help children understand financial concepts.
+Some banks also offer additional educational resources, like online games and guides designed to help children understand financial concepts.

-What are the benefits of children’s bank accounts?
+What are the benefits of kids bank accounts?

-Children's bank accounts obviously have tonnes of practical benefits, but there's even more to them than meets the eye.
+Kids bank accounts obviously have tonnes of practical benefits, but there's even more to them than meets the eye.
 They're also powerful educational tools that help kids develop the hard and soft skills they'll need in the future.
+Here's how:

 • They provide hands-on experience with money management.